It’s not unusual to feel like a rabbit trapped in headlights when it comes to writing about your business…

 1. Talk with your long-suffering supporters

 Unless you work in an isolation booth, running your own business has an impact on your nearest and dearest.
 In fact, the support of your partner can ultimately affect your success.
-If you’ve lost focus on what you set out to do, talk to those who have encouraged your dream from the very beginning.
-They could be clueless about what you actually do for a living but you can bet they offer the most accurate observations on what you’re doing.
+If you’ve lost focus on what you set out to do, talk to those who encouraged your dream from the very beginning.
+They could be clueless about what you actually do for a living but you can bet they offer the most accurate observations on what you are doing.

 One passing remark from the right person can resonate far deeper than any amount of ‘how to’ guides you can read.